stadiamaps/mkjsfiddle/README.md

 We attempt to keep formatting as-is, but make no guarantees in the default mode.
 The `-htmlonly` option however should preserve formatting (if it does not, please submit a bug report).
-This has been developed and tested with the `readthedocs` style, and has not been tested extensively with additional styles.
+This has been developed and tested with [Material for MkDocs](https://github.com/squidfunk/mkdocs-material), and has not been tested extensively with additional styles.
 Pull requests to improve styling are welcome.